anoopsarkar/nlp-class/hw4.md

    * Make sure you have implemented the fine-tuning model improvements yourself without using external libraries.
 * Check if each group member has written about what they did in the Python notebook.

-Your BLEU score should be equal to or greater than the score listed for the corresponding marks.
+Your score should be equal to or greater than the score listed for the corresponding marks.

 | **Score(dev)** | **Score(test)** | **Marks** | **Grade** |
 | 0.0  | 0.0  | 0   | F  |